What Is Backhaul

 Critical Infrastructure Networks

-Critical infrastructure users have very demanding needs, and they want their communications to be available and secure at all times.
+Critical infrastructure users have very demanding needs, and they want their communications to always be available and secure.
 Critical communications users include public safety agencies, utilities, transportation companies and other professionals.
 For them and the people they protect and serve, communications can be a matter of life or death.

 Critical Infrastructure Networks